How To Add Shadow To Product Photography In Photoshop

 The layer selected and not the mask for the shadow layer.
 We are going to click filter at the top of the screen, down to Blur, then select Gaussian blur.

 We are now going to apply the minimum amount of Blur that we require.
 This is going to be anything around close to the shoe.
 As you move away from the shoe it is going to get fainter but also more blurred.

 You can bring it up or down a bit more if you need to.
 Adjust as you see fit.

 Now it’s simply a case of adding and removing the Blur, add/remove dark or light colour to the shadow mask and adjusting the opacity until we are happy how everything looks.
 You can keep adjusting the settings until you find something that looks completely believable.

 So that’s the basic principles behind adding a shadow to a product image.
 It may take a bit of practice until you are comfortable creating Shadows.
 But once you have mastered it you will be able to create a number of Shadows very quickly.

 We hope you found this article helpful if you are looking to add shadow to product photography.

 Want to see this full tutorial?
 You can watch the full tutorial of one of our favourite Photoshop Artists Dansky below:

-We are a professional product photo editing service.
-We work with businesses across the globe perfecting their images for eCommerce websites.
+We are a professional eCommerce photo editing service.
+We work with businesses across the globe perfecting their images for your online store.